Thank you for viewing our profile

 When we get together, we all enjoy playing games while catching up.
 At our recent Christmas Eve lunch, Nonnie handed us a saran-wrapped ball layered with candy and a prize in the middle.
 She handed us oven mitts and dice, and we took turns trying to get the ball unraveled.
 It was hilarious!
 Neesy often brings games like Family Feud and Bingo, and Papaw has ensured we all have snow cone makers and cornhole boards.
 No matter who hosts, we usually play at least one game of cornhole.

 Anytime we need a last-minute sitter, Papaw and Mamaw are out the door and on the way as soon as we get off the phone, even though they live an hour and a half away.
 They're also famous for unannounced visits; they often stop by on their way to or from Gatlinburg.
-Papaw also keeps our daughter Felicity well-stocked in gummy bears.
-He always has a giant bag for her, even if he just gave her one last week!
+Pawpaw is the "gummy bear" man.
+He keeps a bag of gummy bears just for Felicity and will be doing the same for your little one.
+Pawpaw and Mamaw are two of the best grandparents anyone could ever have and they cannot wait to hold your little one in their arms!

 Whether it's a holiday, family vacation, or weekend visit, spending time with family is a big priority for us.